RiFactor/mosh-react-18-app/Notes/notes.md

 > _ControlledForm.tsx_

+- HTHML input fields have value prop to maintain own state

 - Prevent State and input sources being out of sync: make React the source of truth.
   Set input value={stateVar}
 - so that input field relies on state var value
-- state is controlled (stored + updated in component state) by react, value not managed by DOM
+- so that state is controlled (stored + updated in component state) by react, value no longer managed by DOM

 ### Managing Forms with React Hook Form